Sleep Apnea Treatment

-Long-term impacts of sleep apnea can include neurocognitive and cardiovascular disease that may result in stroke or other brain disorders.
+Long-term impacts of sleep apnea can include neurocognitive and cardiovascular diseases such as memory problems, heart attacks, and strokes.

 Sleep Apnea Treatment